AWS Lambda Pricing: How Much it Costs to Run a Serverless Application?

 Compute charges = 36,562,500 * $0.00001667 = $609.5

 Request charges = (30,000,000/1,000,000) * $0.2/Million = $6

 Total charges = $609.5 + $6 = $615.5

 EC2 Pricing Calculation

 Considering this as a high-end compute work, even if we consider m4.large with 8GB memory, the monthly cost would be $138.2424

 #3.
 If we observe entirely from the perspective of use cases, AWS Lambda and EC2 have very different implications.
-As discussed in the above point, AWS Lambda will be a perfect fit for low compute use cases such as serverless authentication, scheduled CRON jobs, chatbots, Alexa skills and more.
+As discussed above, AWS Lambda will be a perfect fit for low compute use cases such as serverless authentication, scheduled CRON jobs, chatbots, Alexa skills, and more.

-On the other hand, use cases which will need high compute resources such as real-time audio/video transforming, ETL jobs, etc; EC2 might be a better option.
+On the other hand, use cases that will need high compute resources such as real-time audio/video transforming, ETL jobs, etc.; EC2 might be a better option.
 Concluding this, no one size fits all and hence tried and tested approach would be the most suitable.

 Amazon API Gateway charges you only for the APIs which are in use without any upfront fees.
 You only pay for the number of API calls you receive and the amount of data transferred and caching (if opted).
 Here’s how: